 Capio Partners, LLC has received numerous consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), such as rude and abusive behavior, providing false or misleading information, and the failure to provide written verification of the debts it is attempting to collect.
 If Capio Partners has contacted you, make sure you understand your consumer rights before responding.

 As the third-largest healthcare debt collector in the United States, Capio Partners, LLC has contact with thousands of consumers every year.
 Capio is not a scam.
 It is an authorized debt collection agency, but that doesn't mean you can't assert your rights and win against them.

-With a score of 1 out of 5 stars on its Better Business Bureau profile, Capio Partners has received more than 500 complaints with BBB in the past three years.
-Capio Partners also has more than 1,000 complaints against it on the Consumer Financial Protection Bureau database.
-Out of 91 Google reviews, Capio has an average rating of 1.3 stars.
+With a score of 1 out of 5 stars on its Better Business Bureau profile, Capio Partners has received more than almost 500 complaints with BBB in the past three years.
+Capio Partners also has nearly 1,000 complaints against it on the Consumer Financial Protection Bureau database.
+Out of hundreds of Google reviews, Capio only has an average rating of 1.6 out of 5 stars.